Regulus Cyber launches with a technology to secure autonomous vehicles

-Over the next twenty years the autonomous vehicle market is expected to grow into a $700 billion industry as robots take over nearly every aspect of mobility.
+Over the next 20 years the autonomous vehicle market is expected to grow into a $700 billion industry as robots take over nearly every aspect of mobility.

 One of the key arguments for this shift away from manually operated machines is that they offer greater safety thanks to less risk of human error.
 But as these autonomous vehicles proliferate, there needs to be a way to ensure that these systems aren’t exposed to the same kinds of hacking threats that have bedeviled the tech industry since its creation.